 BACK TO INDEX

 2. E.D.
 Sontag.
 A notion of passivity gain and a generalization of the `secant condition' for stability.
 In Proc.
 IEEE Conf.
 Decision and Control, Seville, Dec.
 2005, IEEE Publications, pages 5645-5649, 2005.
 Keyword(s): nonlinear stability, dynamical systems.

 3. E.D.
 Sontag and M. Chaves.
 Computation of amplification for systems arising from cellular signaling pathways.
 In Proc.
 16th IFAC World Congress, Prague, July 2005, 2005.
-Keyword(s): systems biology, biochemical networks, dynamical systems.
+Keyword(s): systems biology, reaction networks, dynamical systems.

+BACK TO INDEX